sacayo/Data-Science-Projects/README.md

 # How to Navigate This Repository
 To explore a specific project:

-Click on the project directory
+Click on the project directory.
-Read the project's individual README for a detailed overview Examine the Jupyter notebooks or Python scripts to see the analysis in detail
+Read the project's individual README for a detailed overview.
+Examine the Jupyter notebooks or Python scripts to see the analysis in detail.

 # Technologies Used